-In the heart of magnificant walking country, and with views to stop you in your tracks, sits Beddgelert.
-A picturesque stone built village steeped in legend and the starting point of Wordsworth’s ascent up Snowdon.
+A picturesque stone-built village steeped in legend and the starting point of Wordsworth’s ascent up Snowdon.

-Just a short walk south of the village, following a well signed footpath, along the banks of the Glaslyn River you will come to Gelert’s Grave.
-Located in the most stunning scenery that will awaken your emtions and hold your attention hostage.
+Just a short walk south of the village, following a well-signed footpath, along the banks of the Glaslyn River you will come to Gelert’s Grave.
+Located in the most stunning scenery that will awaken your emotions and hold your attention hostage.
 Beddgelert is a beautiful village surrounded by nature in its rawest form, even on the rainiest of days you will feel at peace.

 The Legend of Gelert

-According to legend Prince Llewelyn the Great lived here and was very fond of hunting.
+According to the legend of Gelert, Prince Llewelyn the Great lived here and was very fond of hunting.
 Gelert was his favourite hound, given to him by King John.
 One day the Prince and Princess went off hunting leaving their baby son in the care of Gelert.

 Honoured for Bravery

 Prince Llewelyn was grief-stricken and, in honour of such bravery and loyalty, buried Gelert by the river.
 It is said that Prince Llewelyn never smiled again.
 Gelert is immortalised in the town’s name – Beddgelert or Gelert’s Grave.
 Beddgelert has been celebrated for years – immortalised in legends, by poets and artists.

 Beddgelert has to be one of the most stunning locations for a dog show!
 The Beddgelert Dog Show has classes for hounds, terriers, lurchers and there’s even a dog gymkhana.
 Have a look at their Facebook page for more information.
 We may not be entering Diggle this year but we know he’d nail the ice cream eating class if they open that one up next year!
 Just a thought…